(Last updated on 2023-03-03.)

 Summary: upgrading Linux from 5.15.13 to a newer version was required to make playback through Behringer U-PHORIA UMC202HD work again.
-Even with the new version, the quirk flags needed for this device didn't seem to get applied automatically, despite them being present in the source code.
+Even after the upgrade, for Linux 5.19.0, the quirk flags needed for this device didn't seem to get applied automatically, despite them being present in the source code.
 Manual application through

-modprobe command-line arguments or its configuration file works fine.
+modprobe command-line arguments or its configuration file worked fine.
+On Linux 6.2.1, it works fine without any manual intervention.

 Read the original blog post: Making Behringer UMC202HD Work With Linux